Hydrogen Water vs Kangen Water: Evidence-Based Analysis

 • Limited replication in larger cohorts

-• "Free electrons" in water: Physically impossible under normal conditions
+• "Free electrons" in water: Physically impossible under normal conditions.

-• Altered water structure: No scientific basis
+• Altered water structure: No scientific basis.

 Safety Concerns for High-pH Water: